RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Introduction

-Recently, we proposed a method \cite{Elineau2022a} to mitigate parasitic reflections of an anomalous reflecting metasurface with a monodimensionally varying gradient, using Floquet analysis.
-Simulating a supercell in a Floquet environment allows the computation of the $S_{m,n}$ scattering parameters between the different Floquet modes.
-Assuming ${n=0}$ corresponds to the fundamental mode impinging on the metasurface, there is a direct correlation between $S_{m,0}$ and the resulting RCS level in the propagation direction of reflected mode $m$, defined by an angle $\theta_m$.
-This means that the outputs of the Floquet simulation (light to simulate) are sufficient to correctly describe the behaviour of the whole structure (requiring a much heavier simulation) in terms of RCS.
-Going further in this direction, the Floquet simulation $S$ parameters has been incorporated into an analytical model to calculate the total RCS of the structures.
-This approach has been successfully validated by simulation in \cite{Elineau2022b}.
-The purpose of the present letter is to provide a complete experimental demonstration and, more generally speaking, to address practical fabrication and measurement issues.
+Recently, we proposed a method~\cite{Elineau2022a} to mitigate parasitic reflections of an anomalous reflecting metasurface with a monodimensionally varying gradient, using Floquet analysis.
+Simulating a supercell in a Floquet environment allows the computation of the $S_{m, n}$ scattering parameters between the different Floquet modes.
+This is a way to take into account coupling effects that result in changes in the phase responses of individually characterized cells.
+Assuming $n = 0$ corresponds to the fundamental mode impinging on the metasurface, there is a direct correlation between $S_{m, 0}$ and the resulting RCS level in the propagation direction of reflected mode $m$, defined by an angle $\theta_m$.
+This means that the outputs of the Floquet simulation (light to simulate) may be sufficient to correctly describe the behavior of the whole structure (requiring a much heavier simulation) in terms of RCS.\@ Going further in this direction, the Floquet simulation $S$ parameters have been incorporated into an analytical model to calculate the total RCS of the structures.
+This approach has been presented in~\cite{Elineau2022b} proving that the outputs of the Floquet type simulation are indeed sufficient to estimate the RCS of the metasurfaces.
+A RCS control scenario was proposed where the incoming radiation is accurately redirected into a selected direction, while maintaining low RCS into the parasitic direction.
+The purpose of the present letter is to conclude the demonstration by providing the design and measurement of such a metasurface and, more generally speaking, to address the associated practical fabrication and measurement issues.
+It also provides a large-band characterization of the optimized metasurface, for a design optimisation at a single frequency.